vorner/rust-presentations/101_for_cpp.md

   - The C++ standard allows weird implementations
 * Will not *teach* Rust syntax
   - Maybe motivate to have a look yourself

-* Will skim few selling points of Rust
+???

+* C++ on top of JVM, anyone?

+---

+class: impact

+# First introductions

+Let's meet the crabs

 ---